gbogard/hugo-portfolio/content/posts/functional-error-handling/index.md

 to be addressed.

 The first of these issues is performance.
 Monad transformers in Scala are rather slow, much more so than their Haskell counterparts.
-I've never it to be a big deal, and I believe it won't be for most applications, since there are so many other potential bottlenecks to look after before trying to reduce the number of monad transformations.
+I've never found it to be a big deal, and I believe it won't be for most applications, since there are so many other potential bottlenecks to look after before trying to reduce the number of monad transformers.
 For IO-bound applications, [the overhead of monad transformers is mostly irrelevant](https://twitter.com/djspiewak/status/1256352799278784515); for CPU bound applications, your mileage may vary.